alphagov/static/docs/slimmer_templates.md

 Use this layout if you want to have full width content - such as the blue welcome bar on the GOV.UK homepage.

-## `gem_layout_account` (deprecated – use `gem_layout_account_manager` instead)

-**NOTE:** `frontend` is still using this layout in [`account_home_controller.rb`](https://github.com/alphagov/frontend/blob/465a00aae52b6bd762debc14a0f1aba3b61d8dd4/app/controllers/account_home_controller.rb#L3).
-Once `frontend` has been updated to `gem_layout_account_manager`, this layout can be removed.

-This is a variation on the `gem_layout` template intended to be used on GOV.UK Account pages.
-This layout **doesn't** include the feedback component as the account pages use a different one from the rest of GOV.UK.

-This also includes the Account product name in the layout header and changes the logo link to the account homepage link.

 ## `gem_layout_account_manager`

 This is intended as a skeleton wrapper for account pages.
 It is intended to be used when we need a page rendered by another frontend app to look like a page from `govuk-account-manager-prototype`.

 This layout omits the default feedback component for GOVUK as the account pages use a different one from the rest of GOV.UK.
 Instead it introduces an account-specific phase banner, account feedback prompt, and an account nav component.
 It also purposefully omits the global bar and user satisfaction survey bar.

-Like the former `gem_layout_account` template, this also includes the Account product name in the layout header and changes the logo link to the account homepage link.
+This also includes the Account product name in the layout header and changes the logo link to the account homepage link.

 ## `core_layout` (default)